kani907/kani907/README.md

  - git - intermediate
  - docker - beginner
 # Interests
-Mostly interested in low level/embedded programming.
+Trying to find my way somewhere between low level programming and AI.
 I'm a fan of C++/C (I know they are not the same language).
 Python for fast prototyping or ML is also enjoyable as well as java for the backend.